Billy Elliot the Musical: Toronto (2011)

 The Canadian premiere of the show opened on 1 February 2011 at the Canon Theatre in Toronto.
 The cast included: Kate Hennig as Mrs. Wilkinson; Cesar Corrales, J.P.
 Viernes, Marcus Pei and Myles Erlick as Billy; Armand Schultz as Billy's dad; Cynthia Darlow as Grandma; Patrick Mulvey as Tony; Jim Ortlieb as George; and cast members from the Chicago company.
 It was originally scheduled for 28 January 2011.

 The show received mostly glowing reviews.
-The most critical review was one published in the National Post: "The signal achievement of Billy Elliot The Musical is to be even phonier than the movie it's based on."
+The most critical review was one published in the National Post: "The signal achievement of Billy Elliot the Musical is to be even phonier than the movie it's based on."
 The show was extended, due to packed audiences for an additional three months.

-Second US national tour
+Second US tour

 A second tour opened at the Durham Performing Arts Center in Durham, North Carolina, on 30 October 2010.
-Although this is the first production of the musical to tour the United States in a "touring" manner, this is still considered to be the Second National Tour.
+Although this is the first production of the musical to tour the United States in a "touring" manner, this is still considered to be the second national tour.

-The title role was shared by Giuseppe Bausilio, Michael Dameski, Kylend Hetherington, Lex Ishimoto, and Daniel Russell.
-The cast also included Faith Prince as Mrs. Wilkinson, Rich Hebert as Billy's father, Patti Perkins as Grandma, Jeff Kready as Tony, and Joel Blum as George.
+The title role was shared by Giuseppe Bausilio, Michael Dameski, Kylend Hetherington, Lex Ishimoto, and Daniel Patrick Russell.
+The cast also included Faith Prince as Mrs. Wilkinson, Rich Hebert as Billy's father, Griffin Birney and Jacob Zelonky alternating the role of Michael, Patti Perkins as Grandma, Jeff Kready as Tony, and Joel Blum as George.
+The tour closed on 21 August 2011 at San Francisco's Orpheum Theatre.

+As a promotion for the tour, Daniel Patrick Russell and Griffin Birney performed a special showcase on the television game show The Price Is Right.

+Third North American tour

-The second tour went on hiatus in August 2011.
-It re-opened in November of the same year under a new production company, Networks, and with previous cast members from the second tour as well as the Toronto cast.
+A third tour opened on 31 October 2011 at the Fox Theatre in St. Louis under a new production company, Networks, and with previous cast members from the second tour as well as the Toronto cast.
 Notable cast replacement included Ben Cook as Billy.
-The tour went on hiatus after playing its final performance in North America at Hartford, Connecticut on 23 June 2013, before proceeding to São Paulo, Brazil.
+The tour went on hiatus after playing its final performance in North America at Hartford, Connecticut on 23 June 2013, before transferring to Brazil for a limited engagement at the Credicard Hall in São Paulo from 2 to 18 August 2013.

-While the second tour received much praise from audiences and critics, BroadwayWorld.com gave the show a rare mixed review, calling Stephen Daldry's direction "muddy and over-complicated", Elton John's music "dull", and Ian MacNeil's set "hideous, over-designed, and unnecessarily complex".

-After the tour's hiatus, it transferred to Brazil for a limited engagement and opened on 2 August 2013 at the Credicard Hall in São Paulo.
 It was the first time the tour played in a Latin American country and was the first musical to take its international tour to Brazil since Cats in 2006.
-The tour played its final performance on 18 August with Ty Forhan, Drew Minard and Mitchell Tobin as the last to share the title role.
+The tour played its final performance with Ty Forhan, Drew Minard and Mitchell Tobin as the last to share the title role.